5 Things I DON’T Miss About Travel

 The massive growth of social media, particularly Instagram has had a large impact on the way we all travel today.
 Has this been a positive thing or not?
 You be the judge.
 However, whether we like to accept it or not, travel is different now.

-I kind of miss how it was back in the good old days when we weren’t so connected.
-I like the element of surprise, the spontaneity of not knowing what a place is really like until I see it with my own eyes.
+I miss how it was back in the good old days when we weren’t so connected.
+I like the element of surprise, the spontaneity of not knowing what a place is like until I see it with my own eyes.

 Times are different now

-Nowadays, within seconds using our iPhone, we can pull up photos of spectacular cities and places around the world that look picture perfect.
-You hit the book button on the hotel that looks too good to be true and start making plans for visiting all those hidden gems and beautiful spots you’ve seen on Facebook and Insta.
+You hit the book button on the hotel that looks too good to be true and start making plans to visit all those hidden gems and beautiful spots you’ve seen on Facebook and Instagram.Β

 things i don't miss about travel is the crazy instagram spots